robbie-webbe/stonks_alerts/README.md

     * First X-ray Detection?
 Y. SIMBAD?
 N.
     * Hard lightcurve.
     * Also XMM 0886010101 src 41 no STONKS alert.
+    * No identifiable source in observation with high background.
     * Nearest Gaia 4057036553166169600 0.9" X-ray pos error 0.56".
     * Distance estimate 5.76kpc.
     * Fit to spectrum with nH 0.67 x 10^22 and kT 1.00keV.